Case Study 5: ScreenVault Studios - Worked Solution

 - Content Title is Public Read Only because licensing reps, marketing, production, and executives all need catalog access.
 Financial terms live on Content Right (private), not Content Title.

-- Licensing financial data isolation: Content Right is Controlled by Parent (Account).
+- Licensing financial data isolation: Content Right is Controlled by Parent with Account as the primary master-detail (sharing = Read/Write) and Content Title as the secondary master-detail (sharing = Read).
+A rep needs Read/Write on the partner Account (which they own) and only Read on the Content Title (provided by the Public Read Only OWD) to create or edit a rights record.
 Subscriber team cannot see licensing deal terms.
 Licensing team cannot see subscriber PII.
-Separation via role hierarchy branches and OWD.
+Separation runs through role hierarchy branches and Account OWD.

 - Permission Set for deal pricing: Content Right financial fields (LicenseFee, payment terms) use Field-Level Security restricted to Licensing and Finance profiles only.